 Office for National Statistics is the UK's recognised national statistical institute.
 Here, you can find and download data on a range of issues.

 UN data allows you to access UN statistical databases.
 From here, you can download data sets on UN member states.

 Eurostat is the EU's statistical office, providing key data which you can search for and download for free.

 UK Data Archive (based on our Colchester campus) is a great resource for research data in the social sciences and humanities.
 Take a look at the website for more information about what data they have and how you can use it.

-If you're not sure where to start, take a look at your subject guide or talk to your Subject Librarian, who can help guide you to the best resources for you.
+If you're not sure where to start, take a look at your subject guide or talk to your Academic Liaison Librarian, who can help guide you to the best resources for you.